Rohan-s18/CSDS338_Lab/Week 3/README.md

 ## Pointers
 Pointers are objects that hold the memory address of a variable.
-Pointers can point to varibales as well as other functions.
+Pointers can point to varibales as well as functions.
+In other words, pointers themselves don't store the value, but rather point to the object storing the value (same thing for pointers to functions).

+In the words of Anthony DeMello: *"When the sage points at the moon, all that the idiot sees is the finger."*

 ## Writing and Compiling code in C
 Here is a brief description on how to write/compile/run the code for your lab: